dhh1128/cfa/cfa-paper.md

 ## 2. Basic concepts

-In this paper, a *file* is any digital artifact with identifiable content and a stable reference.
+In this paper, a *file* is any digital artifact with identifiable content and a reference that is sufficiently stable to support comparison and association over time.
 This includes traditional files in a file system, but also database records, email messages, web resources, cryptographic objects, and other digital items.
 Some files are static; others change over time.

 A *container* is any construct that groups files together: a directory, an archive, an email with attachments, a database table, or a cloud storage bucket.
 Files and containers are not mutually exclusive categories.

 A *cross-file association* (CFA) is a declared relationship among two or more files.
-When a file participates in such a relationship, we say that it *binds* the CFA.
+When a file participates in such a relationship, we say that it *binds* the CFA; binding is a declarative act and does not imply correctness, endorsement, or authority.
 A file may bind zero, one, or many CFAs.

-Each CFA is identified by a *CFA identifier* (CFAID).
+Each CFA is identified by a *CFA identifier*.
 Files that bind the same identifier are understood to participate in the same association.
 CFA identifiers need only be unique within the context in which they are interpreted; they need not be human-readable.

-Some CFAs distinguish between files that provide a logical foundation for the relationship and files that depend on that foundation.
+Some CFAs distinguish between files that provide a logical foundation for the relationship and files whose interpretation depends on that foundation.
 These are called *directed CFAs*.
-Files with foundational status are called *pre files*.
-Dependent files are called *co files*.
+Files that provide the logical foundation for a directed CFA are called *pre files*.
+Files whose interpretation depends on a *pre file* within a directed CFA are called *co files*.

 Other CFAs treat all bound files as peers; these are called *common CFAs*.

-A file may be a pre file in one CFA and a co file in another.
+A file may be a *pre file* in one CFA and a *co file* in another.

 CFAs may be declared in ways that modify file content or in ways that rely entirely on external conventions.
 These approaches are introduced later in the paper.